handsontable/handsontable/docs/next/guides/cell-functions/cell-editor.md

 }
 ```

-The implementations of `getValue()`, `setValue()` and `close()` are self-explanatory, but `open()` requires a few words of comment.
-First of all, the implementation assumes that code responsible for populating the list with options is placed in `prepare()`.
+The implementations of [`getvalue()`(@/api/baseeditor.md#getvalue), [`setvalue()`(@/api/baseeditor.md#setvalue) and [`close()`(@/api/options.md#close) are self-explanatory, but [`setvalue()`(@/api/baseeditor.md#open) requires a few words of comment.
+First of all, the implementation assumes that code responsible for populating the list with options is placed in [`prepare()`(@/api/baseeditor.md#prepare).
 Secondly, before displaying the list, we sets its `height` and `min-width` so that it matches the size of corresponding cell.
 It's an optional step, but without it the editor will have different sizes depending on the browser.
 Probably a good idea would be also to limit the maximum height of `<select>`.
 Finally, as the `<select>` has been appended to the end of the table container, we have to change its position so that it could be displayed above the cell that is being edited.
 Again, this is an optional step, but it seems quite reasonable to put the editor next to the appropriate cell.

 Task four: **DONE**